-The majority of truly free volunteer programmes abroad require large time commitments and very specific skills and requirements.
-These are generally through large international organisations with large amounts of funding that allow them to cover costs of being able to offer these placements for free.
+The majority of truly free volunteer programmes abroad require large time commitments.
+Moreover, they ask for very specific skills and requirements.
+These are generally through large international organisations with large amounts of funding.
+These fundings allow them to cover costs of being able to offer these placements for free.
 The Peace Corps is only open to United States citizens and requires a 2-year commitment.
 They have specific openings for certain professions and a rigorous application process.

 Likewise, volunteer positions with the UN require specific skills, experience and qualifications.
-They require volunteers to be 25 years and older with a degree in specific areas with at least 2 years of relevant professional experience.
-While placement lengths are generally shorter than the Peace Corps at around 6 months, they require volunteers to be able to commit to extensions once in the position if required.
+They require volunteers to be 25 years and older.
+You also need a degree in specific areas with at least 2 years of relevant professional experience.
+Placement lengths are generally shorter than the Peace Corps.
+It is around 6 months, but they require volunteers to be able to commit to extensions once in the position if required.

 Volunteer Service Overseas again has a rigorous application process for their free volunteer placements abroad.
 Volunteers are required to commit to 12 months after training (3-5 months).
 So you need to be able to commit to around a year and a half if you have the right skills and qualifications.

 Not everyone has 1 – 2 years to commit to volunteering abroad; but if you do and have the right skills and qualifications these are some good options to consider.
 Volunteer placements with these large international organisations are probably the only truly ‘free’ volunteer opportunities abroad; as these programmes include accommodation and a stipend for general living expenses for volunteers.